WAY TO GET IT DONE!

 Greenlightmymovie access hollywood

 Greenlightmymovie has teamed up with Fade In magazine and the Hollywood Pitch Festival so that no matter where you are in the world you can place your project directly in front of the motion picture and television industries’ top buyers and representatives.
-Some of the biggest producers and distributors are taking part, including the makers of 12 Years a Slave, Twilight, Harry Potter, Snow White and the Huntsman, Edge of Tomorrow, Shameless, Fast & Furious 6, Pirates of the Caribbean, Captain Phillips, The Wolf of Wall Street, The Dark Knight Returns, Boardwalk Empire, Star Wars: Episode VII, Friends With Benefits, Lone Survivor, Heaven is for Real, The Bourne Legacy, The Vampire Diaries, Prometheus, The Walking Dead, The November Man, Castle, Hemlock Grove, Expendables 1-3, The Blacklist and Django Unchained.
+Some of the biggest producers and distributors are taking part, including the makers of 12 Years a Slave, Twilight, Harry Potter, Snow White and the Huntsman, The Help, Black Swan, Games of Thrones, Pirates of the Caribbean, Killer Joe, The Dark Knight Returns, Boardwalk Empire, Friends With Benefits, Lone Survivor, The Vampire Diaries, Prometheus, The Walking Dead, Pulp Fiction, Two and a Half Men, The Odd Life of Timothy Green and Django Unchained.
 Pitch a movie, book or TV series.
 Submit a short film, film festival film, web series, commercial, music video or synopsis.
 There are approximately 300 Hollywood companies to choose from, and they will consider your pitch via Greenlightmymovie.

 how does Greenlightmymovie work?

-Simply upload your short film or web series, record your pitch or submit just your synopsis via Greenlightmymovie.
+Simply upload your film, record your pitch or submit only a synopsis via Greenlightmymovie.
 Then select the Hollywood agencies, studios, management and production companies you’d like to review your work – based on what each company is currently looking for (e.g., comedy, sitcom, action, true story, thriller, web series, etc.).
-Most companies respond within approximately fourteen business days.
+You’ll receive a response usually within approximately fourteen business days.
 Keep in mind your video will only be viewed by the companies you submit to.
 However, all VIPs will be able to view your title, genre and logline, and, if interested, send you a request to submit your pitch directly to them.

 “We got some great notes from the CW Network and they were quick to respond.
 Thank you again for this great service.”